Juul Under Fire For Using Marketing That Draws In Minors

-You see people vaping just about everywhere now.
+Vaping occurs just about everywhere now.
 There are people doing it while driving, in restaurants, and at sports games.
 Unfortunately, they’re even doing it in schools.
-The sleek and easily concealed vaping device called the Juul came out in 2017 and quickly rose in popularity.
-It became the hot new thing to do, with kids trading the devices flavored pods at school and secretly vaping in the school bathrooms.
-The device was created supposedly with the intention of helping adult smokers quit.
+The sleek and easily concealed vaping device called Juul came out in 2017 and quickly rose in popularity.
+It became the hot new thing to do, with kids trading the device’s flavored pods at school and secretly vaping in the school bathrooms.

+The device was created with the intention of helping adult smokers quit.
 However, it’s gotten into the hands of so many minors that a whole new generation of young people are getting hooked on nicotine unnecessarily, according to Fox Business.

-At this point, the FDA believes that the amount of minor that are getting hooked on nicotine far outweighs any potential benefits yielded to adult smokers.
-They want to restrict the sales of Juul and have even talked about taking the flavored pods off the shelves altogether as they tend to appeal to the younger generation.
-You’re supposed to be at least 18-years-old to buy the device itself or any of its products, and that age restriction will potentially be changed to 21-years-old in the future.
-Still, this rule will do little to prevent determined vapers from asking their older friends to buy the products for them or simply using a fake ID at the time of purchase.
+At this point, the FDA believes that the amount of minors that are getting hooked on nicotine far outweighs any potential benefits yielded to adult smokers.
+They want to restrict the sales of Juul and have even talked about taking the flavored pods off the shelves altogether, as they tend to appeal to the younger generation.

+Consumers need to be 18-years-old to buy the device itself or any of its products, and that age restriction will potentially be changed to 21-years-old in the future.
+Still, this rule will do little to prevent determined vapers from asking their older friends to buy the products for them, or simply using a fake ID at the time of purchase.

 JUUL Vaping Lawsuit Claims Teen Became Hooked Due to Deceptive Marketing Targeting Children https://t.co/Hi1mzT93A4